romi/romi-rover-build-and-test/oquam/docs/Readme.md

 We will be using the indices 0 and 1, instead of i and i+1, to refer to the properties before and after the curve.

-Using this reference frame, the speed along the x-axis is constant, *v_x0 = v_x1*.
+In this new reference frame, the speed along the x-axis is constant, *v_x0 = v_x1*.
 The speed along the y axis reverses, *v_y0 = -v_y1*.

           ∆vy = vy1 - vy0